mongodb/terraform-provider-mongodbatlas/README.md

 # Testing the Provider

 In order to test the provider, you can run `make test`.
-Along with [generic provider arguments](https://www.terraform.io/docs/configuration/providers.html) (e.g.
+You need to [meta-arguments](https://www.terraform.io/docs/configuration/providers.html) such as
-`project_id` and `org_id`), the following arguments are supported in the MongoDB Atlas `provider` block:
+`alias` and `version`, the following arguments are supported in the MongoDB Atlas `provider` block:

 * `public_key` - (Optional) This is the MongoDB Atlas API public_key.
 It must be